Am I Mediocre? The Truth Most People Don’t Want to Face

 - Success should be happening faster

-- Effort should lead to immediate, visible results
+- Effort should produce immediate, visible results

 3. Invisible Progress Problem